azureuse7/public_code/16-AWS/02-IAM.md

-### IAM
-Idenity and Access managment
+### IAM : Idenity and Access managment

 ### Components of IAM

 ##### Users:
-IAM users represent individual people or entities
+- Represent individual people or applications that need to interact with AWS
+- Each user has unique credentials (username/password for console access, access keys for programmatic access)
+- By default, new users have NO permissions (explicit deny)
+- Users can have long-term credentials (passwords and access keys)

 ##### Groups:
 - IAM groups are collections of users with similar access requirements.